unifieddatacorp/appleiisnakebasic/README.md

 - There are some parameters you can play with at the top of the file.

 - It's far from perfect but I have to stop somewhere.

+- You can watch a video of the gameplay here https://www.youtube.com/watch?v=IHTiPXrMJ1Q